azzarip/food-explorers/content/emails/Milano/MilanoDay3.md

 After the lunch, you will be free to go back to the Hotel, do the last shopping or head straight back to Zurich.

+## Highlights

+Today I want to keep it more relaxed.

+Our restaurant for today is the restaurant of Max Mariola.

+Chef Max Mariola is an really famous and renowned culinary expert who has gained widespread recognition in recent years.

+Known for his exceptional cooking skills, innovative recipes, and charismatic presence, he has captivated food lovers with exclusive dining experiences.

+The restaurant opened last years and went fully booked for months.

 ---

 ### Lunch